 Sean Lang – drums

 Now that they’ve finally made it to the big leagues by signing to Metal Blade, Kardashev are going get that much-deserved recognition.
 They can only go up from here, so I am beyond eager to hear what chapter is next in their career.
-Swing by their website, Facebook, Bandcamp, and label site if you want to stay in the loop of all things Kardashev.
+Swing by their Facebook, Bandcamp, and label site if you want to stay in the loop of all things Kardashev.
+Even better is if you find yourself on their website and check out the Enlisted Traveler Program that provides a whole slew of exclusive behind the scenes content!
 If I had to wager what band I’d think would be the next hot thing, I’d confidently put all my money on this group right here.